nikku/file-drops/README.md

 ## Styling

-On drop over, the utility will attach a the following overlay to the element for which the drop handler got registered:
+On drop over, the utility will attach the following overlay to the element for which the drop handler got registered:

 ```html